CxAalto/gtfs_data_pipeline/extracts/README.md

     Code for checking the availability of the feeds.
 - `read_to_publish_csv.py`:
     Reads in the to_publish_csv
-- `settings.py`:
-    Information on various input and output file paths.
 - `licenses/`:
     Code and material for documenting the licensing terms of each fed.